-A. That Council adopt the Ku-ring-gai Affordable Housing Policy.

-B. That people who made a submission be notified of Council's decision.

-C. That the Affordable Housing Policy be reviewed and brought back to Council within 2 years.
+- A. That Council adopt the Ku-ring-gai Affordable Housing Policy. - B. That people who made a submission be notified of Council's decision. - C. That the Affordable Housing Policy be reviewed and brought back to Council within 2 years.

-Balachandran, Devlin, Ngai, Smith,

-Taylor, Ward and Wheatley

-Against the Resolution: Councillors Pettett and Spencer
+For the Resolution: The Mayor, Councillor Kay, Councillors Balachandran, Devlin, Ngai, Smith, Taylor, Ward and Wheatley Against the Resolution: Councillors Pettett and Spencer